dougeby/IntuneDocs/intune/device-passcode-reset.md

 ---

-# Reset and remove the passcode on Intune-managed devices
+# Reset or remove a device passcode in Intune

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]